Better-Than-Updates-MC/StdLibs/README.md

 # Quilt Standard Libraries

-**Note: At the moment, the Quilt Standard Libraries are not ready for general use.
-Please make an issue or talk to the QSL team on discord before writing any PRs.**
+**Note: At the moment, the Quilt/Beta Standard Libraries are not ready for general use.**
+**Please make an issue or talk to the QSL team on Discord before writing any PRs.**

 ## Repository structure